mit-dci/opencx/dextechsurvey.md

 Bitstamp has participated in its own "proof of reserves" by moving all of its assets to a new address.

 # Implemented DEXes and exchange problem solutions

+## Komodo
+I'm going to try to get through this 99-page whitepaper in an effort to figure out if there are any strengths or weaknesses to this protocol.

+Right off the bat, Komodo claims to be leaders in the field with their atomic swap technology, and apparently have some privacy features as well.

+There are 5 parts to the Komodo Whitepaper:
+1. Komodo’s Method of Security: Delayed Proof of Work (dPoW)
+2. The Decentralized Initial Coin Offering
+3. Komodo's Atomic-Swap Powered, Decentralized Exchange: BarterDEX
+4. Komodo's Native Privacy Feature: Jumbler
+5. Additional Information Regarding the Komodo Ecosystem

+### Komodo's Method of Security: Delayed Proof o Work (dPoW)
+This part has lots of explanation about the foundations of consensus protocols, and in particular why Proof of Work is valuable.
+They first go on for a couple pages explaining encryption and proof of work in layman's terms, and, in the paper's own words:
+> The following descriptions are simplified explanations of a truly complex byzantine process.
+There are many other strategies cryptocurrency miners devise to out-mine their competition, and those strategies can vary widely.
+This is all part of a 6-page subsection, "What is a Consensus Mechanism?"
+They then explain other aspects of proof of work including environmental effects, 51% attacks, and the longest chain rule.
+They explain Proof of Stake, and compare it to Proof of Work.

+18 pages in, they start to explain Delayed Proof of Work. dPoW does not use the Chain with the most work for all blocks.
+Komodo has a stake-weighted vote to elect 64 separate notary nodes who notarize blocks.
+The system requires notary nodes to generate a hash of a block hash on the Komodo network, the block height of that block on the Komodo network, and the letters "KMD".
+This gets published to the Bitcoin blockchain (or any other with Proof of Work) using an `OP_RETURN`.
+This hash will get concatenated with the txid on whatever chain it's published on, and then that will be submitted with a notarization transaction to the Komodo chain.

+Every 65 blocks, a notary node gets the chance to mine the Komodo chain on "easy mode" (which I think is 10 zeros at the beginning of a block).
+Each notary is on its own cycle, so for 64 blocks notary nodes will be the only miners.
+Non notary nodes can theoretically mine during this period but probably won't because easy mode is so easy.

+Every 2000 blocks, Komodo removes the ability for notary nodes to mine on easy difficulty for 64 blocks.
+After this period, notaries keep mining.

 ## BitShares
 BitShares keeps an orderbook on-chain, and the matching algorithm is also a part of the validation logic.
 You can issue your own assets, and create a whole bunch of fancy "SmartCoins" and Collateralized tokens.
 There's also some form of margin trading.